 The yellow powder is called “kinoko” in Japan.
 The super soft mochi is coated with kinako/ roasted soybean flour.

 La’gent Hotel Osaka Bay is conveniently located near Universal Studio Japan.
-What makes the hotel very attractive is their cheap price, new & clean environment.
+What makes the hotel very attractive is its cheap price, new & clean environment.
 Hotel breakfast has a huge variety to choose from, mostly Japanese authentic breakfast.